-This leniency of the JCNC to accommodate various Jain sects within a single temple complex is not unusual in the Jain diaspora.
-Jain temples and centers in North America sometimes accommodate mūrtis of different sectarian traditions and organize events around religious festivals specific to various Jain sects.
-Among the diaspora community, sectarian affiliation is not as strong an identity marker as among Jains in India, even though this seems to be changing even there.
-When I asked my American respondents about their sectarian affiliation, I received answers ranging from "I used to know this" to "we are the ones who worship images" and "there are no sects in Jainism."
+and "there are no sects in Jainism."
 Such answers, typically from young Jains, show how sectarian affiliation is either unknown or downplayed as irrelevant.
 It is important to note that the pandemic might further deepen this blurring of sectarian identities.
-As I discuss below, the pandemic prompted a large-scale shift to online platforms for conducting religious services and hosting cultural-religious programs and educational events.
+As I discuss below, the pandemic prompted a large-scale shift to online platforms for conducting religious services and hosting cultural-religious events.
 Unlike in-person activities where one is constrained by one's physical location, online events can be attended by everyone, no matter where one lives and one's sectarian denomination.